Choosing a stick welder (SMAW) is not difficult, but there are a few things to consider to guarantee you get the best one for your needs.

 A DC stick welder creates a smoother arc than AC.
 The arc is easier to start and maintain with a lower risk of sticking, making welding easier.
-This makes a DC welder more suitable for a beginner because stick welding (SMAW) is not the easiest welding process and needs some time and effort to learn.
+This makes a DC welder more suitable for a beginner because stick welding (SMAW) is not the easiest process and needs time and effort to learn.

 Finally, electrodes that support both AC and DC always give better welding results when using DC.
 There is less spatter, less porosity, the bead looks prettier, and with DC- you can stick weld thinner metals with less distortion.